2022 Lambeth London Borough Council election

 The 2022 Lambeth London Borough Council election took place on 5 May 2022.
 All 63 members of Lambeth London Borough Council were elected.
 The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

 In the previous election in 2018, the Labour Party maintained its control of the council, winning 57 out of the 63 seats with the Green Party forming the principal opposition with five of the remaining six seats.
 The 2022 election took take place under new election boundaries, with the number of councillors remaining the same.

 Labour held control of the council, winning 58 seats.
 The Liberal Democrats overtook the Greens as the second-largest group, winning three seats, becoming the official opposition.
 It also marked the first time that Liberal Democrat councillors had been elected to the council since 2010.
-The Conservatives lost its lone seat meaning that for the first time since the Council's founding in 1964, it will have no Conservative Councillors.
+The Conservatives lost its lone seat meaning that for the first time since the Council's founding in 1964, it had no Conservative councillors.